-1.5.8 Ø Phase Button
+1.5.8 Ø Button

 The Ø button flips the phase of the audio signal by swapping pin 2 and pin 3 of the XLR jack of the microphone input.
-This does not affect the phase of the instrument input because it is unbalanced.
-Most often this is used when two microphones are being used on the same source, like the top and bottom microphones for a snare drum.
+Often it is used when two microphones are being used on the same source, like the top and bottom microphones for a snare drum.
 Often the phase is flipped on the bottom microphone so that the two microphone signals will be in phase.
-When two microphones are out of phase and mixed together the sound often is hollow sounding, with some frequencies boosted and some frequencies cut.
+When two microphones are out of phase and mixed together the sound often is hollow, with some frequencies boosted and some frequencies cut.
 Phase flip is also commonly used when two microphones are used on a single guitar speaker cabinet.

-1.6 Signal Flow: Patching Into and Out of Your Mic Pre One
+1.6 Signal Flow: Patching In and Out of Your Mic Pre 4T

-1.6.1 Microphone to Mic Pre One to Audio Interface or Mixer Basic Cables Needed:
+1.6.1 Microphone to Mic Pre 4T to Audio Interface or Mixer Basic Cables Needed:

-- (1) Microphone Type Cable (Female XLR to Male XLR) - (1) Female XLR (or Male 1/4" TRS) to Male 1/4" TRS Balanced Cable
+(1) Microphone Type Cable (Female XLR to Male XLR)

+(1) Female XLR to Male 1/4" TRS Balanced Cable

-Patch from the microphone to the mic input on the Mic Pre One using the female XLR to male XLR microphone cable.
-Patch out of one of the line outputs to a line input on your audio interface or console using either a female XLR to 1/4" TRS cable or a female XLR to male XLR cable.
+Patch from the microphone to the mic input on the MP 4T using the female XLR to male XLR microphone cable.
+Patch out of the line output to a line input on your audio interface or console.